agankin/Bee-Hive/README.md

 A Result Bag is a collection created for a Hive Queue and automatically filled with results of finished computations.

-It supports enumeration and has methods for taking out results:
+It has methods for taking out results:

 - TryTake - tries to get a result without waiting and returns a flag meaning if a result is found.
 - TryTakeOrWait - tries to get a result and returns immediately if a result exists or waits for some time/infinitely for a new result.
 Returns a flag meaning if a result is found.